 Astrid Lindgren – a voice to be reckoned with

-She wrote 'Pippi Longstocking', but did you know that Astrid Lindgren was also an opinion former?
+Writing 'Pippi Longstocking' made her famous, but did you know that Astrid Lindgren was also an opinion former?

 The birth of Pippi